Well stimulation: Extending the perforation tunnels and fractures

 In cased hole completions, perforations are intended to create a hole through the steel casing so that the reservoir can be produced.
 The holes are typically formed by shaped explosives that perforate the casing and create a fractured hole into the reservoir rock for a short distance.
 In many cases, the tunnels created by the perforation guns do not provide enough surface area and it becomes desirable to create more area in contact with the wellbore.

 In some cases, more area is needed if the reservoir is of low permeability.
 In other cases, damage caused by drilling and completion operations can be severe enough that the perforation tunnel does not effectively penetrate through the damaged volume near the bore.
 This means that the ability of fluids to flow into the existing perforation tunnels is too limited.
 One method to achieve more stimulation is by carrying out a hydraulic fracture treatment through the perforations.

 If permeability is naturally low, then as fluid is drained from the immediate area, replacement fluid may not flow into the void sufficiently quickly to make up for the voidage and so the pressure drops.
 The well cannot then flow at a rate sufficient to make production economic.
 In this case, extending a hydraulic fracture deeper into the reservoir will allow higher production rates to be achieved.

 Propellant stimulations can be a very economical way to clean up nearbore damage.
 Propellants are a low-explosive material that generate large amounts of gas downhole very rapidly.
 The gas pressure builds in the wellbore, increasing tension in the rock until it becomes greater than the breakdown pressure of the formation.
 Fracture length and fracture pattern are highly dependent on the type of propellant stimulation tool that is used.

+Acidization

+Acidizing is a well stimulation technique that injects an acid solution into the well.
+Acidization process cleans out debris clogging the well and increases the permeability of the reservoir rock, allowing oil or gas to flow more freely.